Gopakumar-Vafa invariants and wall-crossing: Introduction

 \subsection{Acknowledgements}

 The author is grateful to Ben Davison and Davesh Maulik for many useful discussions.
 In particular, the definition of the perverse sheaf (\ref{intro:phiM}) was suggested by Ben Davison through the discussion with him.
+The author also thanks to anonymous referees for several suggestions and comments.
 The author is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan, and Grant-in Aid for Scientific Research grant (No. 26287002) from MEXT, Japan.